webuild-consortium/architecture/adr/EUBW-attestation-format.md

 The Architecture and Reference Framework (ARF) currently focuses on the EUDI wallet for natural persons.
 The specific requirements of an EU business wallet (EUBW) for legal entities are not being thoroughly considered.

 The ARF defines the following three attestation formats:

-* The format specified in [ISO/IEC 18013-5](https://www.iso.org/standard/69084.html) and generalised in [ISO/IEC 23220-2](https://www.iso.org/standard/86782.html),
+* `mDoc`: The format specified in [ISO/IEC 18013-5](https://www.iso.org/standard/69084.html) and generalised in [ISO/IEC 23220-2](https://www.iso.org/standard/86782.html),
-* The format specified in 'SD-JWT-based Verifiable Credentials' [SD-JWT VC](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/),
+* `SD-JWT-VC`: The format specified in 'SD-JWT-based Verifiable Credentials' [SD-JWT VC](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/),
-* The format specified in 'W3C Verifiable Credentials Data Model v2.0' [W3C VCDM 2.0](https://www.w3.org/TR/vc-data-model-2.0/).
+* `W3C-VCDM`: The format specified in 'W3C Verifiable Credentials Data Model v2.0' [W3C VCDM 2.0](https://www.w3.org/TR/vc-data-model-2.0/).

 It also states that the third format is optional and intended for non-qualified EAAs only.
 This means that the wallet ecosystem must use one of the first two options for PID, LPID and QEAAs.

 Unfortunately, the first two options only allow the data structure of the attestation to be defined.
 They do not support mapping to globally defined semantic vocabularies.
 Global semantic interoperability cannot be achieved with these formats.
-This is accceptable for personal attestations with simple data structures (usually a flat list of data elements, e.g. mDL), which only require local semantic interoperability (e.g. defined within a local namespace, directly in the specification alongside the coding of the data [ISO/IEC 18013-5]( https://www.iso.org/standard/69084.html]).
+This is accceptable for personal attestations with simple data structures (usually a flat list of data elements, e.g. mDL), which only require local semantic interoperability (e.g. defined within a local namespace, directly in the specification alongside the coding of the data [ISO/IEC 18013-5]( https://www.iso.org/standard/69084.html])).
 However, these formats are not suitable for attestations requiring semantic interoperability with globally defined vocabularies, e.g.:

 * [eGoverment Core Vocabularies](https://interoperable-europe.ec.europa.eu/collection/semic-support-centre/solution/e-government-core-vocabularies)
 * [UN Transparency Protocol - UNTP Web Vocabularies](https://test.uncefact.org/vocabulary/untp/home)